CuarzoSoftware/SRM/doxygen/md/Envs.md

 **SRM_FORCE_LEGACY_API**=1

-Note: Currently V-Sync can only be disabled using the legacy API.
+Note: Disabling vsync for the atomic API is supported only starting from Linux version 6.8.

 ## Buffering